Nikhil-dev13/docker-react-learn/README.md

-## A repository bootstraped with CRA to learn about Docker
+## A repository bootstrapped with CRA to learn about Docker